top of page

 Shisomiso and Natto Onigirazu

-Shisomiso and Natto Onigirazu You might remember I posted an item on making shisomiso a couple of weeks ago.
+Shisomiso and chicken Onigirazu and Natto and spring onion Onigirazu You might remember I posted an item on making shisomiso a couple of weeks ago.
 I put some of it to good use in some onigirazu, paired with chicken & spinach - super healthy & very tasty.
 At the same time, I also made some onigirazu using natto & spring onion - very yum also.
-These are great mainstays for a healthy lunch box, a picnic or just as a snack if you are on the go and in need of a nutricious energy boost.
-The great thing about onigirazu
+These are great mainstays for a healthy lunch box, a picnic or just as a snack if you are on the go and in need of a nutricious energy

 Blog: Blog2